 In determining the ECL, Management has taken into account the historical default experience and the financial position of the counterparties, adjusted for factors that are specific to the debtors and general economic conditions of the industry in which the debtors operate, in estimating the probability of default of each of these financial assets occurring within their respective loss assessment time horizon, as well as the loss upon default in each case.
-Accordingly, Management has determined the ECL to be insignificant.
+Accordingly, loss allowance for other receivables amounted to \$5,366,000 (2020: \$5,366,000).